fehlers94/Polygon-informed-cross-track-altimetry-PICTA/README.md

 ## Usage
-### Step 1.a Generate river water level profiles from FFSAR data and river polygons
+### Step 1.a Generate (uncorrected) river water level profiles from FFSAR data and river polygons
 Open the script ```PICTA_river_retracking.m``` in MATLAB and set the ```river_name``` variable to choose the river scenario to be processed:
 ```matlab
 % choose river scenario to process